tari-project/tari/RFC/src/RFC-0001_overview.md

 Therefore the Tari digital assets network must offer speed and scalability.

-#### Two layers
+#### Multiple layers

 The [distributed system trilemma](https://en.wikipedia.org/wiki/CAP_theorem) tells us that these requirements are mutually exclusive.

 We can't have fast, cheap digital assets and also highly secure and decentralised currency tokens on a single system.

-Tari overcomes this constraint by building two layers:
+Tari overcomes this constraint by building three layers:

-* A base layer that provides a public ledger of Tari coin transactions, secured by proof of work to maximise security, and
+* A base layer that provides a public ledger of Tari coin transactions, secured by proof of work to maximise security,
+* A multiparty payment channel, allowing funds to be sent to parties in the channel instantly, securely and with very low fees.
-* A second layer that manages digital asset state that is very fast and cheap, at the expense of decentralisation.
+* A digital asset layer that manages digital asset state that is very fast and cheap, at the expense of decentralisation.

 If required, the digital asset layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
-This fallback is used to resolve consensus issues on the second layer that may crop up from time to time as a result of the lower degree of decentralisation.
+This fallback is used to resolve consensus issues on the digital asset layer that may crop up from time to time as a result of the lower degree of decentralisation.

 ### The Base Layer